 Hazards reported to others in the administration shall result in an active response to check out the reported hazard, and to follow up with corrective action within the means of the recipient of the report.
 Where the recipient cannot correct the hazard, the information shall be forwarded to Facility Services or to the Environmental Health and Safety (EHS) office where action shall be initiated, and tracking employed to assure the condition is corrected.

 Safety meetings should be on topics that are safety related, and have effect on the group involved.
 They should provide for input from attendees with notes taken on suggestions.
-Ideally, meetings for tradespeople should be held on a monthly basis with a presentation on a particular subject followed by adequate discussion.
-It is generally accepted that short, to-the-point meetings are best; it dEHS not preclude that meetings directed toward a complex process/procedure cannot be considerably longer.
+Ideally, meetings for trades people should be held on a monthly basis with a presentation on a particular subject followed by adequate discussion.
+It is generally accepted that short, to the point meetings are best; it does not preclude that meetings directed toward a complex process/procedure cannot be considerably longer.